 HTTP P50 latency is the value at which 50% of the requests are slower, and 50% are faster than the P50 latency threshold of all requests for the duration selected.

 For example, if the 50th percentile threshold (response time) is 802.2 ms, half of the requests are 802.2 ms or faster, and the other half are slower than 802.2 ms.

-The HTTP P50 latency chart shows the average P50 threshold for the duration selected under the chart name.
+The HTTP P50 latency chart shows the average P50 threshold for the duration selected.
 Each point on the chart shows the P50 threshold for that specific hour or day, depending on the duration selected.

 Company Level Analytics

 Company-level analytics shows you the following the following data for all of your company’s applications:

 - Build time